mcraiha/Zen2-SMU-Checker-blazor/README.md

 # Zen2-SMU-Checker-blazor

- Blazor version of [Zen2-SMU-Checker](https://github.com/LeagueRaINi/Zen2-SMU-Checker) that you can run in your browser
+Blazor version of [Zen2-SMU-Checker](https://github.com/LeagueRaINi/Zen2-SMU-Checker) that you can run in your browser to get some info about [https://en.wikipedia.org/wiki/Socket_AM4](AM4) motherboard BIOS file.

 ## Web link